raydac/mvn-golang/README.md

   </configuration>
 </execution>
 ```
-if you want to have several dependencies then take a look at the example below
+if you want to have several dependencies with different tag and branch then take a look at the snipet below
 ```
 <execution>
   <id>dependency1</id>